-The Highway Safety Manual (HSM) 1st edition provides analytic tools and techniques for estimating the effect of changes to the roadway environment on motor vehicle crash frequency, but provides almost no information on their effects on pedestrian and bicyclist crash frequency.
-NCHRP Project 17-84, “Pedestrian and Bicycle Safety Performance Functions for the Highway Safety Manual,” is in the process of developing crash modification factors (CMFs) and safety performance functions (SPFs) for pedestrians and bicyclists in support of a future HSM 2nd edition.
-However, NCHRP Project 17-84 is not comprehensive, and the safety benefits of many (especially newer) pedestrian and bicycle countermeasures will still be unknown after the project is completed.
-Furthermore, established CMFs focused on vehicle-vehicle collisions do not properly account for possibly adverse safety effects for pedestrians and bicyclists or others outside of the vehicle.
-In addition, the HSM’s CMFs for roadway lighting generally require updating.
-Without quantifiable safety prediction methods, it can be difficult to justify countermeasure installation, compare and contrast different countermeasure options, or evaluate tradeoffs in vehicular and multimodal safety (e.g., as part of road cross-section reallocation efforts).
+The AASHTO Highway Safety Manual (HSM), first edition, provides analytic tools and techniques for estimating effects of changes to the roadway environment on motor vehicle crashes, but provides almost no information about effects on pedestrian and bicyclist crash frequency.
+NCHRP Project 17-84, “Pedestrian and Bicycle Safety Performance Functions for the Highway Safety Manual,” is in the process of developing crash modification factors (CMFs) and safety performance functions (SPFs) for pedestrians and bicyclists in support of a future HSM, second edition (see Special Note L below).
+However, the safety benefits of many pedestrian and bicycle countermeasures, especially newer treatments, will still be unknown after completion of NCHRP Project 17-84.
+Furthermore, established CMFs focused on vehicle-vehicle collisions do not properly account for effects on pedestrian and bicyclist crash outcomes.

 The objectives of this research are to (1) develop CMFs and SPFs related to pedestrian and/or bicyclist safety countermeasures and (2) assess pedestrian and/or bicyclist safety outcomes associated with vehicle safety countermeasures.